 Located just one hour away from Edmonton, it’s a great option for people looking for a weekend away.
 With several lake areas, there are many options for outdoor recreation, such as kayaking and canoeing.
 In the winter, there’s even a lake area that gets converted into an outdoor ice rink.

 As Canada’s largest national park, Wood Buffalo has no shortage of adventures.
 This national park has also been deemed a UNESCO World Heritage Site.
 Home to the rare whooping crane, as well as several other species of birds, this park is a birder’s playground.
 The park is also home to the world’s largest wood bison population, from which the park derives its name.

 While in Wood Buffalo, visitors can take a trip through the salt plains or take a guided canoe trip.
 Animal lovers can check out the Peace-Athabasca Delta to search observe different species and animal activity.
 This expanse of marshy land offers the perfect platform to explore some of Canada’s most interesting species.

 Waterton Lakes is special because it’s the Canadian sibling of one of the US’s beloved parks – Glacier National Park in Montana.
 Home to the Triple Crown hiking circuits, as well as a lovely lake in the valley, Waterton Lakes has so much to see and do.
 In the fall, many of the trees in Waterton Lakes change colors, unlike the evergreen forests of Banff and Jasper.

 A trip to Waterton Lakes can be coupled with a jaunt down to Glacier National Park, but is just as wonderful on its own.
+If you do decide to head to Glacier, the Highline Trail is a spectacular one to enjoy sweeping views of the American side of the park.
 Enjoy some of the views around the lake, or learn more about the ancient glaciers that created these dramatic valleys.